Scaling limit of the invasion percolation cluster on a regular tree

 At times it is useful to encode a sequence of finite trees by a single function.
 This is done by concatenating the Lukaciewicz paths or height function of the trees of the sequence.
 Note that when coding a sequence of trees, jumping from one tree to the next corresponds to reaching a new integer infimum in the Lukaciewicz path, while it corresponds to a visit to 0 in the height process.

-\subsubsection{Encoding sin-trees}
+\subsection{Encoding sin-trees}

-While the definitions of Lukaciewicz path, and height and contour functions extend immediately to infinite (discrete) trees, these paths generally no longer encode a unique infinite tree.
-For example, all the trees containing the infinite branch $\{\emptyset, 1, 11, 111,\dots\}$ would have the identity function for height function, so that equal paths correspond to distinct infinite trees.
-In fact, the only part of an infinite tree which one can recover from the the height and contour functions is the sub-tree that lies left of the left-most infinite branch.
-The Lukaciewicz path encodes additionally the degrees of vertices along the left-most infinite branch.
+While the definitions of Lukaciewicz path, and height and contour functions, extend immediately to infinite (discrete) trees, these paths generally no longer encode a unique infinite tree.
+For example, all the trees containing the infinite branch $\{\varnothing, 1, 11, 111,\ldots\}$ would have the identity function for height function, so that equal paths correspond to distinct infinite trees.
+In fact, the only part of an infinite tree which one can recover from the the height and contour functions is the subtree that lies left of the leftmost infinite branch.
+The Lukaciewicz path encodes additionally the degrees of vertices along the leftmost infinite branch.

 However, if we restrict the encodings to the class of trees whose only infinite branch is the rightmost branch, then the three encodings still correspond to unique trees.
 In particular, observe that $\IPC_G$ and $\cR$ are fully encoded by their Lukaciewicz paths (as well as by their height, or contour functions).
 That is the reason we begin our discussion with these conditioned objects.